sciZer0/7/v/README.md

 Automated Donations are an automated inbuilt feature of the Vote blockchain.

-At the start, the monthly rate of Automated Donations is 0.05% from each public address' balance, and the donors (Voters) can monthly change the rate by 5%  through democratic voting (Competitive Quadratic Voting).
+At the start, the monthly rate of Automated Donations is 0.05% from each public address' balance, and the rate may monthly be charged by 5% by the donors (Voters) through democratic voting (Competitive Quadratic Voting).

-*Some additional number of positions of Contributor might be taken by specific people (taken by Public Addresses with multi-signatures) for funding some public/common goods,*
+*Some additional number of positions of Contributor might be taken by specific persons and working groups (Public Addresses with multi-signatures) in order for the blockchain to fund and fulfill specific tasks assosiated with some public/common goods,*

 * funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
 * funding documentation and research.

-*Also, the same way treasury funds can be formed.*
+*Also, the same way treasury funds can be formed up.*